 In compliance with new standards from the U.S. Office of Management and Budget for collecting and reporting data on race/ethnicity, additional information was collected beginning in 2011 so that results could be reported separately for Asian students, Native Hawaiian/Other Pacific Islander students, and students identifying with two or more races.

 As of 2011, all of the students participating in NAEP are identified as one of the following seven racial/ethnic categories:

 When comparing the results for racial/ethnic groups from 2013 to earlier assessment years, results for Asian and Native Hawaiian/Other Pacific Islander students were combined into a single Asian/Pacific Islander category for all previous assessment years.

 How are students with disabilities (SD) and English language learners (ELL) included in the NAEP assessments?

 The NAEP program has always endeavored to assess all students selected as a part of its sampling process.
-In all NAEP assessments, accommodations are provided as necessary for students with disabilities
+In all NAEP assessments (with the exception of the arts assessment), accommodations are provided as necessary for students with disabilities

 and/or English language learners (ELL)

 in NAEP of an SD or ELL student is encouraged if that student (a) participated in the regular state academic assessment in the subject being tested, and (b) if that student can participate in NAEP with the accommodations NAEP allows.
 Even if the student did not participate in the regular state assessment, or if he/she needs accommodations NAEP does not allow, school staff are asked whether that student could participate in NAEP with the allowable accommodations